Places one can go to after death

 In Hades, after death, a place of fire can be described, as Jesus told a story of two men who died, as "the rich (man) also DIED AND WAS-BURIED.
 AND having-lifted-up his eyes IN HADES (WHILE) BEING IN TORMENTS, he-sees Abraham from a-distance, and Lazarus in his bosom.
 And he, having-called, said, ‘Father Abraham, have-mercy-on me and send Lazarus in-order-that he-may-dip the tip (of) his finger (in) WATER AND COOL-OFF MY TONGUE, because I-AM-SUFFERING-PAIN IN THIS FLAME’.
 But Abraham said, ‘Child, remember that during your life you-received your good (things), and likewise Lazarus the bad (things).
 But now, here, he-is-being-comforted and YOU ARE-SUFFERING-PAIN" (Luke 16:22-25).

-Lazarus was suffering pain "IN THIS FLAME [phlox 5395 in Greek]" (Luke 16:24).
 All the other instances in the New Testament of the Greek word for "FLAME [phlox 5395 in Greek]" (Luke 16:24) describe a "FLAME [phlox 5395 in Greek] (of) FIRE" (Acts 7:30, 2 Thessalonians 1:8, Hebrews 1:7, Revelation 1:14, Revelation 2:18, Revelation 19:12).

 This can be similar to the place of fire into which someone can end up such as "The eternal FIRE" (Matthew 25:41), "The Gehenna (of) FIRE" (Matthew 18:9), "The lake (of) FIRE" (Revelation 20:10), "The furnace (of) FIRE" (Matthew 13:42).

-The man was "BEING IN TORMENTS" (Luke 16:23) in this "PLACE (of) TORMENT" (Luke 16:28).
+In the place of fire in Hades it was described that the man was "BEING IN TORMENTS" (Luke 16:23) in this "PLACE (of) TORMENT" (Luke 16:28).

 Similarly it is possible to end up being in torments in the lake of fire, as it is written: "the devil, the (one) deceiving them, was-thrown INTO THE LAKE (OF) FIRE and sulphur — where both the beast and the false-prophet (are).
 And THEY-WILL-BE-TORMENTED (by) day and (by) night to the ages of the ages" (Revelation 20:10).

-The man was a "RICH (man)" (Luke 16:22) in contrast to "(a) certain POOR (man), LAZARUS (by) name" (Luke 16:20), but after dying Abraham said to the rich man: "remember that during your life you-received your good (things), and likewise LAZARUS the bad (things).
-But now, here, HE-IS-BEING-CONFORTED and you are-suffering-pain" (Luke 16:25), as he said earlier: "I-am-suffering-pain IN THIS FLAME" (Luke 16:24).
+In the place of fire in Hades it was described that the man man was a "RICH (man)" (Luke 16:22) in contrast to "(a) certain POOR (man), LAZARUS (by) name" (Luke 16:20), but after dying Abraham said to the rich man: "remember that during your life you-received your good (things), and likewise LAZARUS the bad (things).
+But now, here, HE-IS-BEING-CONFORTED and you are-suffering-pain" (Luke 16:25) as the man said earlier: "I-am-suffering-pain IN THIS FLAME" (Luke 16:24).

 Jesus said earlier in Luke: "WOE (to) you RICH (ONES), because YOU-ARE-RECEIVING-IN-FULL YOUR CONFORT" (Luke 6:24) in contrast with "BLESSED (are) THE POOR (ONES), because THE KINGDOM (of) God is yours" (Luke 6:20).